cliosight/Docs/README.md

 ```

 ## JSON body of a Page <a name="page"></a>
 A web page in Cliosight is a collection of forms.
 With the pre and post-HTML JSON tags, a form described above can function like a web page except for the limitation that it can have only one submit button.
 By grouping together two or more forms, we can have a complete web page with multiple forms, and charts.
 The web page builder JSON syntax enables users to place forms one next to the other or in a sequential order.
+This eliminates the need for a database instance when hosting apps and web pages using serverless cloud services like Google App Engine, Azure App Service, or AWS Amplify.
 Below is an example.
 [Meeting portal](https://app.cliosight.com/app/forms/42/show?noNavbar=true)

 ## JSON body of a Report <a name="report"></a>